Business & Data Challenge

 Building a corporate university is difficult.
 Especially in the midst of industry disruption and an ambitious business strategy.
 Transforming a business into a technology-driven digital commerce company requires exceptional talent and a platform to develop that talent.

 Until recently, Visa’s learning was siloed and more compliance driven than learner driven.
 Facilitating a modern learning ecosystem to developing employees was imperative to driving success.

 Visa needed a framework for understanding how learning and development (L&D) supports the overall business.
-Specifically, the L&D function needed improved alignment with strategic corporate goals.
+Specifically, the L&D function needed improved business goal alignment.

 To be strategic partners to the business, the L&D department wanted to be more data driven.
 To validate that a modern learning ecosystem has a positive outcome on employee performance, the organization wanted to track and evaluate:

 To create an enhanced learning culture, the L&D team established physical learning hubs and a next- generation digital learning ecosystem powered by the Experience API (xAPI) and a learning record store (LRS).
 Visa's Digital Campus—which consists of enterprise (e.g., Payments College and Leadership College) and functional colleges (e.g., Tech College, Finance College, etc.)—brings all learning together where learners can create learning paths and develop skills they want and need to help them grow professionally.
 All individual and group progress is sent to Watershed, which measures and analyzes learning data across the organizational hierarchy.

 how employees were learning, and from what sources

 which key learning moments contributed to exceptional leadership experiences

 how exceptional leaders were learning compared to their peers